hackerb9/vt340test/emulators/fonts/vwsvtfont/README.md

 ## History

-This font was created by DEC and recommended as the font to use on their VT340 emulator, DECTerm, in order to have the correct proportions for ReGIS graphics.
+This font was created by DEC and given away as "freeware".
+DEC recommended it for use on their VT340 emulator, DECTerm, in order to have the correct proportions for ReGIS graphics.

 These .pcf files were extracted from dxfont_axp_vwsvt0_pcf010.a, which was downloaded from: https://www.digiater.nl/openvms/freeware/v40/vwsvt/